Develop awareness of different creative processes techniques.

 Step 4: In your sketchbook write the name of the corresponding elements you picked.

-Step 5: In your sketchbook create four (4) different 3" x 4" thumbnail sketches experiments with your unconventional material.
+Step 5: In your sketchbook create four (4) different 3" x 4" thumbnail sketches experimenting with your unconventional material.
 How can you use it to create line, value, shape, and/or texture?

-Step 6: In your sketchbook using your PITT pens and your unconventional material, now create at least six (6) 3" x 4" thumbnail sketches that incorporate each of the random elements that you chose.
+Step 6: In your sketchbook using your PITT pens and your unconventional material, now create at least four (4) 3" x 4" thumbnail sketches that incorporate each of the random elements that you chose.
 The design may include other elements as well.
 Remember that your goal is create a visually interesting design with the following criteria:

 a unified and dynamic composition